nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/runtime-and-component-model/runtime-and-component-model-tutorials/how-to-define-a-runtime-xmap-object.md

 List and map fields are also merged by default according to the contribution merge behavior.
 It is possible to define specific merge and removal behaviors on lists and maps content using the `@XMerge` and `@XRemove` annotation next to the `@XNodeList` or `@XNodeMap` annotation.
-For instance, the following configuration will allow emptying explicitely the list of persons on merge, while merging the rest of the definition:
+For instance, the following configuration will allow emptying explicitly the list of persons on merge, while merging the rest of the definition:

 ```
 @XObject("sample")